What is automotive (car) hacking?2022 05 03

-Even though you may have a modern or exotic car commonly equipped with a keyless entry or a smart key system, you must be aware of the ways hackers can access your car.
+Even though you may have a modern or exotic car commonly equipped with a keyless entry or a smart key system, you must be aware of how hackers can access your car.
 Below we present some of the most well-known automotive (car) hacking methods:

 Hacking key fobs

 Modern cars require the use of key fobs to open them.
 Even though we use this technology almost every week or day, it can be used against us.
-There is a chance that you have probably heard someone advise you not to keep your car key near a window, right?
+You may have heard someone advise you not to keep your car key near a window, right?
 An intruder may use a method known as a relay attack to pick up the key fob signal, forward it further, mimic the key signal and access your car.
-It is not expensive to create a device capable of such an attack.
+It is relatively inexpensive to create a device capable of such an attack.
 The hacker may use a car hacking device and be able to unlock your automobile and, in some cases, even drive away with a car that does not require key ignition.

 Hacking into a car via applications

-Let’s say you use a mobile application to be able to perform specific functions with your car, and your mobile phone gets infected with malware.
-This may also lead to your car being compromised, meaning that sensitive data such as passwords may be retrieved if stored unsafely.
+Imagine you use a mobile application to perform specific functions with your car, and your mobile phone gets infected with malware.
+Unfortunately, this may also lead to your car being compromised, meaning that sensitive data such as passwords may be retrieved if stored unsafely.

-The solution would be to avoid installing suspicious applications, instead, use Play Store or App Store, or better yet, avoid using applications with your car at all.
+The solution would be to avoid installing suspicious applications.
+Instead, use Play Store or App Store, or better yet, avoid using applications with your car.

 Hacking via a USB port

-Suppose by using social engineering, you are tricked into inserting a malicious USB device into your car.
+Using social engineering, you might be tricked into inserting a malicious USB device into your car.
 In that case, it can become infected with malware.
-Furthermore, it is not advised to use the USB port of a rental car because some of your private information may be transferred to the vehicle.
+Furthermore, using the USB port of a rental car is not advised because some of your private information may be transferred to the vehicle.
 If not deleted, it may be stored and accessible by the next person to use the automobile.

-It is advised not to charge your phone when using rental cars or remember to check that nothing is stored when finishing the ride.
-If a hacker manages to find a loophole and access the machine’s telematics system, the person may be able to manipulate various data such as vehicle activity, system reports and track your location, perhaps even have the possibility of controlling it.
+It is advised to only charge your phone when using rental cars or remember to check that everything is stored when finishing the ride.
+If a hacker finds a loophole and accesses the machine’s telematics system, the person may be able to manipulate various data such as vehicle activity, system reports and track your location, and even have the possibility of controlling it.